 Journey?
 This speech has to be more important than an economics self-help group.

-Her speech had good structure.
+She had some good structure to this speech.
 There were three main points that she referred to throughout and summed up in her conclusion.
 Faultless.
+With our tips, you can always discover more about how to manage your own presentation points.

 Let me begin with the issue of primary importance: the global economy’s ongoing effort to break free from the shackles of the financial crisis.

-Her speech attempted alliteration.
-Curiosity wonders how that might have sounded in Japanese, but it worked in English:
+Then this Christine Lagarde speech attempted alliteration.
+I’m curious how that might have sounded in Japanese.
+But it worked in English:

 Even when faced with challenges at home, Japan has taken the global view, the noble view.